 If you’re a Mule user, there’s a good chance that you’re using Maven to automate building and testing of your applications.
 We’re happy to announce Mule Maven Plugin 2.0, to help you automate your deployment and integration tests.
 This plugin will help you no matter where do you want it to run: CloudHub, a local Standalone server, Anypoint Runtime Manager, a local cluster or using the Mule Agent.

 I get the awesome opportunity to work with lots of MuleSoft developers.
 Today, many are venturing into the brave new world of connector development.
 I find a new connector developer’s first steps into this realm can be challenging.
 My hope, with this blog post, is to identify some of those common gotchas in connector development with Anypoint Connector DevKit.
 I won’t spend much time on implementation here.
-Let’s instead ensure the pieces are in place to make your implementing smooth.

 Gradle is gaining more and more popularity as a build system.
 It combines the power of scripting with the simplicity of conventions.
 Declarative builds are very straightforward, where customizations do not end up in tons of messy configurations.